 You can see even more in the video by Kristen Leo, below, where she displays her top picks herself.

 1. Wayuu Tribe Crochet & Weaving

-The Wayuu (pronounced ‘Wah-You’) people are an indigenous Latin American group who live on the the borders of Venezuela in the striking desert of La Guajira Peninsula, and have steadily refuted the modern culture and instead lived by preserving their own way of life.
-In a world where men can sometimes feel dominating, The Wayuu people are all about empowering women; the children carry their mother’s last name, making the Wayuu women leaders.
+The Wayuu (pronounced ‘Wah-You’) people are an indigenous Latin American group who live on the the borders of Venezuela in the desert of La Guajira Peninsula.
+They have steadily refuted modern culture.
+Instead, they live in a manner that preserves their traditional way of life.
+In a world where men can sometimes feel dominating, The Wayuu people are all about empowering women.
+The children carry their mother’s last name, making the Wayuu women leaders.

-One of the most important tasks of being a Wayuu woman is to keep alive the significant culture that is weaving through the generations; each Wayuu mother teaches her daughter the skillful art of how to weave and crochet once they come of age.
+One of the most important tasks of being a Wayuu woman is to keep the significant culture that is weaving through the generations alive.
+Wayuu mothers teach their daughters the skillful art of how to weave and crochet once they come of age.
 It’s also greatly believed by the Wayuu that weaving is symbolic of wisdom, intelligence and creativity.

 2. Guatemalan Weaving

 The Mayan inhabitants of Guatemala have used a foot powered treadle loom for almost 2,000 years to weave various fabrics into wonderful designs.
 And still today, in a world where technology dominates us greatly, they still prefer to stick to their roots of using those traditional methods passed down to them due to the Mayan heritage associated with it.
 But whilst the Mayan women have kept their methods authentic, they have allowed their designs to modernize with time.

 Today, the loom weaving techniques of traditional weaving is combines with a more modern aesthetic to appeal to the modern day women, and bringing together two tales: the hands of the woman behind the weaving, and the women themselves who wear them.
 The colours greatly reflect the Guatemalan landscapes and are wonderfully intricate.